-(a) (i) there has been an accompanying change in permanent residence by the student and his/her immediate family to the , designated school from any system (public, catholic or independent) according to school board boundaries (or is the closest school in the student's choice of school system to the student's home if no school boundaries exist).
+(a) (i) There has been an accompanying change in permanent residence by the student and his/her immediate family to the designated school from any system (public, catholic or independent) according to school board boundaries (or is the closest school in the student's choice of school system to the student's home if no school boundaries exist).
+The student must have moved out of the school board boundaries of the sending school, or if the sending school has no school board boundaries, the receiving school must be closer to the student's new permanent residence than the sending school (see Note 7).
 Immediate family is the parent(s) or the student's legal guardian as determined by a court of competent jurisdiction.
 The student and his/her immediate family must completely and permanently move from the former residence.
 The student must provide evidence/documentation confirming that they are residing in a new permanent residence, and evidence/documentation that they have completely and permanently moved from the former residence.
 See Note 9.